dtinth/babel-plugin-__coverage__/README.md

 I haven’t implemented it.
 I once [posted an issue on Isparta](https://github.com/douglasduteil/isparta/issues/24) asking about ignoring statements in Isparta (which is now fixed).
 But nowadays I just think that “coverage is just a number,” so I don’t need them anymore.
 If you want it, pull requests are welcome!

-### How do I ignore certain files?

-Well, [Codecov](https://codecov.io/) allows you to ignore files from their web interface, so if you’re using that, then that’s the easiest way!

-If you use webpack, you can set up two loaders.
-One for your production code (with this plugin enabled), and another for your test code (without this plugin).

-And if you’re using Babel, you can precompile your production code with coverage enabled into another directory like `babel src --plugins __coverage__ -d lib-cov` and tell your tests to redirect to that instead.

-But if you’re using something like `browserify` or `babel-register` where you can only enable or disable this plugin for every source file, then sorry, I haven’t implemented it yet, because I don’t need it now.
-If you want it, pull requests are welcome!